 .

-The First Clue: Read-Only File System
+The First Clue: A Read-Only File System

 The Google Search: A Trail of Breadcrumbs